GoogleCloudPlatform/ramble/_sources/tutorials/1_hello_world.rst.txt

     $ ramble workspace create hello_world

-This will create a workspace for you in:
+This will create a named workspace for you in:

 .. code-block:: console